natalieparde/website/_includes/section__publications.md

 &nbsp;

+* Shahla Farzana,* Ashwin Deshpande,* and Natalie Parde.
+How You Say It Matters: Measuring the Impact of Verbal Disfluency Tags on Automated Dementia Detection.
+To appear in the *Proceedings of the 21st Workshop on Biomedical Language Processing (BioNLP 2022)*.
+Dublin, Ireland, May 26, 2022.
 * Vera Kaelin, Mina Valizadeh,* Zurisadai Salgado, Julia Sim, Dana Anaby, Andrew Boyd, Natalie Parde, and Mary Khetani.
 Capturing and Operationalizing Participation in Pediatric Re/habilitation Research Using Artificial Intelligence: A Scoping Review. *Frontiers in Rehabilitation Sciences (Special Issue)*.
 Forthcoming.
 * Mina Valizadeh* and Natalie Parde.
 [The AI Doctor Is In: A Survey of Task-Oriented Dialogue Systems for Healthcare Applications.](https://www.natalieparde.com/files/acl2022_valizadeh_parde.pdf) To appear in the *Proceedings of the 2022 Conference of the Association for Computational Linguistics (ACL 2022)*.
 Dublin, Ireland, May 22-27, 2022.
 * Vera Kaelin, Mina Valizadeh,* Zurisadai Salgado, Natalie Parde, and Mary Khetani.
 [Artificial Intelligence in Rehabilitation Targeting the Participation of Children and Youth With Disabilities: Scoping Review](https://www.jmir.org/2021/11/e25745). *Journal of Medical Internet Research* 23(11):e25745.
 November 2021.